• Default font size

 A:

-Yes, the entity, i.e. the Lead Operator, is authorized to act on behalf of one or more reporting financial institutions to carry out registration via IRD’s AEOI Portal; and perform all due diligence and reporting obligations under Part 8A of the IRO that the reporting financial institutions would have been required to perform.
-The Lead Operator’s capacity can only be either a service provider or person acting for the financial institution to maintain financial accounts.
+Yes, a Lead Operator, being either a service provider or person acting for the non-corporate financial institution to maintain financial accounts, can be authorized to act on behalf of one or more reporting financial institutions to carry out registration via IRD’s AEOI Portal; and perform the due diligence or reporting obligations under Part 8A of the IRO that the reporting financial institutions would have been required to perform.

 back to top